NixOS/rfcs/rfcs/0049-flakes.md

     useful for generating (hopefully) monotonically increasing version strings.

-  A number of outputs have a special meaning, as discussed below.

-## Well-known outputs

-A number of outputs have a specific meaning to Nix or other tools like Hydra.
-Currently, these are:

-* `packages`: A set of derivations used as a default by most `nix` commands.
-For example, `nix run nixpkgs:hello` uses the `packages.hello` attribute of the `nixpkgs` flake.
-It cannot contain any non-derivation attributes.
-This also means it cannot be a nested set!
-(The rationale is that supporting nested sets requires Nix to evaluate each attribute in the set, just to discover which packages are provided.)

-* `defaultPackage`: A derivation used as a default by most `nix` commands if no attribute is specified.
-For example, `nix run dwarffs` uses the `defaultPackage` attribute of the `dwarffs` flake.

-* `checks`: A non-nested set of derivations built by the `nix flake check` command, and by Hydra if a flake does not have a `hydraJobs` attribute.

-* `hydraJobs`: A nested set of derivations built by Hydra.

-* `devShell`: A derivation that defines the shell environment used by `nix dev-shell` if no specific attribute is given.
-If it does not exist, then `nix dev-shell` will use `defaultPackage`.

-TODO: NixOS-related outputs such as `nixosModules` and `nixosSystems`.
+  The value returned by the `outputs` function must be an attribute set.
+The attributes can have arbitrary values; however, some tools may require specific attributes to have a specific value (e.g. the `nix` command may expect the value of `packages` to be an attribute set of derivations).

 ## Flake inputs

 The attribute `inputs` specifies the dependencies of a flake.
-These specify the location of the dependency using a flake reference (see below).
-For example, the following specifies a dependency on the Nixpkgs and Hydra repositories:
+These specify the location of the dependency, or a symbolic flake identifier that is looked up in a registry or in a command-line flag.
+For example, the following specifies a dependency on the Nixpkgs and Hydra
+repositories:

+    # A GitHub repository.
+    inputs.import-cargo = {
+      type = "github";
+      owner = "edolstra";
+      repo = "import-cargo";
+    };

     # An indirection through the flake registry.
-    inputs.nixpkgs.url = "nixpkgs";
+    inputs.nixpkgs.id = "nixpkgs";

-    # A GitHub repository.
-    inputs.import-cargo.url = "github:edolstra/import-cargo";

-If the `url` attribute is omitted, it defaults to the attribute name.
-Thus,

-    inputs.nixpkgs = {};

-is equivalent to `inputs.nixpkgs.url = "nixpkgs";`.

 Each input is fetched, evaluated and passed to the `outputs` function as a set of attributes with the same name as the corresponding